 “Supply always comes on the heels of demand.” – Robert Collier

 To put it in other words, where the shoppers are, the sellers come.
 With its high conversion rates, Pinterest has become a favorite place for many brands to market their products.
 Of course, not all kind of businesses can benefit from it.
 Being dominated mainly by women, businesses whose target audiences are female have the highest chance to benefit from being active on Pinterest.
 Also, not all kinds of businesses can successfully market their products there.
-They needs to “fit” into Pinterest’s atmosphere.
+They need to “fit” into Pinterest’s atmosphere.
 Generally, you’ve got a shot if your business produces something beautiful and you also show people how to use it themselves via visual materials.
-Because, you know, people look for inspiration and ideas they haven’t though of, yet.
+Because, you know, people look for inspiration and ideas they haven’t thought of, yet.
 Also, it’s proven that once people save an image on their boards, they are more likely to go buy it, since they already have the feeling of “owning” the item.

 And a few practical tips…

 To get results which best correspond to what you are looking for, play with the search box.
 The suggestions that Pinterest shows below allow you to narrow down your search results to categories of what people usually match your typed word with.
 Let’s picture it.
 Once you type your word, i.e. “DIY”, Pinterest shows results of all kinds of DIY projects.
 We’ve also added “gifts” to the search box to sift the results even more.
 Pinterest would still give you more suggestions to continue narrowing down your results.

 What’s best about Pinterest, you don’t have to follow all boards of a particular profile.
 Also, all profiles are public and you have the opportunity to just pick the boards you are interested in.
 Here is how our profile looks like.
 You can either follow GraphicMama as a profile or just get updates on the boards you love the most by clicking their Follow button.
 This principle applies to any other profile on Pinterest, as well.